Travel Views: The Secrets of Nepal

 Are you ready for the Adventure of your Life?

 Given its exciting culture and its variety of terrains and climates, it’s no surprise that Nepal is a paradise for adventurers and explorers of all kinds.
-The obvious item to point out is Mount Everest, which to climb is most climbers’ dreams.
+The obvious item to point out is Mount Everest, the climbing dream of any professional climber, and the Everest Base Camp trek, available even for amateur climbers and casual adventurers. .
 But there’s so much more to discover.
 As an example, all along the Kali Gandaki river there have recently been discovered a series of man-made caves which were dug out centuries ago.

 Mysteries such as these and many more are surely worth exploring, so go to a site like Nepal Uncovered where you can discover what sorts of adventures are within your grasp.